Friday, October 26, 2007

 I guess I can summarize the program so far, and just go from there:

 The next few days in Jo’burg weren’t quite as interesting, as a large part of it was spent sitting around, going over thrilling Orientation information.
 However, we did start learning Xhosa, which is actually really cool, even though I keep thinking of Spanish vocabulary (“Hola” is kind of similar to “Molo,” right?).
-We also took a driving tour of Jo’burg, where we were awkwardly instructed to get out and take pictures at places like Ghandi Square, and we also got to go through the apartheid museum.
-I was extremely impressed by the wonderful quality, layout, and content in and of both museums that we saw while in Jo’burg, as these museums impressively document the history and tragedy of apartheid, which only officially ended in 1994.
+We also took a driving tour of Jo’burg, where we were awkwardly instructed to get out and take pictures at places like

 On Wednesday the 5th of September, I was able to finally retrieve my luggage from the Jo’burg airport, though I had to immediately check it through to Cape Town (luckily/annoyingly the only things missing were silly electronics: headphones with a microphone attached, my camera battery charger, and a bunch of cords: to connect my iPod to the computer, my camera to the computer, and my external hard-drive to the computer).
-For the next three nights, we stayed in a backpackers near the waterfront (extreme touristy area) and continued/began our orientation in Cape Town.
-We partook in the SIT classic “Drop-Off” on Friday, and my destination was the Castle of Good Hope (the oldest building in South Africa).
-After struggling a bit to find it, I joined a fairly interesting tour of the castle, and then spent most of my time in an incredible art exhibit that had just opened the night before.
+For the next three nights, we stayed in a backpackers near the waterfront (extreme touristy area) and continued/began our orientation in

 After we stuffed ourselves at the restaurant, we went on a guided walking tour of Langa, which, although it was fascinating, led most of us to feel the most awkward and intrusive we’ve felt yet.
 Our guide said they started the walking tours to encourage people to experience the culture and community of a township, rather than just driving by and taking photos, and though he said many people in the township appreciated this, we still felt incredibly uncomfortable.
 We were ushered into three different homes at varying levels of socioeconomic standards: the first was a room in what’s known as the “old hostels,” where two families live in a single room with two twin beds, one of which was occupied by a man trying to sleep; the second was the bedroom for a single family in the “new hostels,” built by the government to show that they were improving upon the “old hostels”—in this, a schoolgirl was pulling clothes from a suitcase, clearly about to change out of her uniform; and the third was a shack, in the temporary housing area named after Joe Slovo, who fought to end apartheid.
 It was just so awkward to be guided through people’s homes as a huge group of (almost entirely) white kids, since it felt very much like they were on display for us to gawk at their “different” way of life.
 We also felt like tourists in an area that is to be our home for the next month, although I suppose it was also a really good thing that we had the opportunity to walk through areas so close to our houses that we might otherwise have totally missed.

 For instance, I didn’t realize that the Joe Slovo area was so close to where we were staying.
 Our first day of class (Monday 10 Sept.) we were all picked up late because of protests on the National Road #2 (the N2 runs right by Langa and is what we have to take to get to school).
 Many of the Joe Slovo temporary housing residents were protesting in the middle of the highway about the government’s decision to relocate the residents into houses many kilometers away.
 I read in the paper a quote from one man that their jobs/job searches are centered around the location of the shacks, and I’ve also heard rumor that there’s asbestos in the houses that the government is providing.
-One of my friends had heard that the US media was blowing the protests wildly out of proportion, but I haven’t been able to get very good access to the Internet to be able to look this up… any comments on that?
-I did hear that many people were hurt, but I haven’t really heard much since last week about the protests or its effects.
+One of my friends had heard that the

 I’m sorry this is so long—it does cover two weeks of the most amazing experience I’ve had in my whole life, so I guess that’s fair.
 I’m hoping to update more regularly so the posts will be shorter, but for now, if you’ve made it all the way to the bottom, you deserve two big helpings of samp (a Xhosa traditional meal of beans and maize, which I had for dinner tonight, and will probably be eating TONS of during our rural homestay next month).
 It might not sound like much, but it’s a pretty tasty treat.